-Lightning Network
+Lightning Network.

 Through LQwD Financial, the Company develops and provides infrastructure to support enhanced liquidity for a payment protocol that operates under the name "Lightning Network".
 The software that the Company currently develops allows users to effectively and safely integrate their payments that use Bitcoin on the Lightning Network.
-This does not involve the provision of investment advice to or on behalf of any third party, nor does the Company engage in the trading of Bitcoin, other Virtual Currencies, securities, or derivatives for any third party.
+This does not involve the provision of investment advice to or on behalf of any third party, nor does the Company engage in the trading or custody of Bitcoin, other Virtual Currencies, securities, or derivatives for any third-party.
 The Company is not engaged in the creation, development or implementation of a platform or exchange that allows investors to buy or sell Virtual Currencies.
 Services will not be offered to end-user entities or individuals, but instead the Company's software and infrastructure will support companies that engage with entities and/or individuals.
 Further, the primary purpose of the Company is not to invest the money provided to it by its security holders.

-Currently the Company is developing a Software as a Service ("SaaS") platform that is built upon the Lightning Network and enables the set-up of payment channels as a service.
-As a Lightning Service Provider ("LSP"), the Company will operate in a manner similar to an Internet Service Provider ("ISP").
-Namely, the Company will connect users to a wider network of Lightning Network nodes (e.g. computers), and provide stable and secure payment channels.
-The Company's service platform is at an advanced level of development, with the custodial version in use internally and the noncustodial for external clients under beta testing set to commence early third quarter of 2022.
+Currently the Company has developed a Software as a Service ("SaaS") platform that is built upon the Lightning Network and enables the set-up of payment channels as a service.
+As a LSP, the Company will operate in a manner similar to an Internet Service Provider ("ISP").
+Namely, the Company will connect users to a wider network of Lightning Network nodes (e.g. computers) and provide stable and secure payment channels.
+The Company owns and operates 19 globally connected nodes that route transactions and earns minimal fees for routing the transaction.
 As a Lightning Network SaaS platform, the Company acts purely as a technology provider, enabling users to access software tools to more effectively and safely interact with their own Bitcoin Lightning Network payments.

 The Lightning Network is a solution to scaling the usage of Bitcoin, dramatically improving upon the fees, as well as the instant settlement times, on the main Bitcoin Network.
-The Lightning Network is a Layer 2 protocol, sitting above Layer 1, the Bitcoin layer, intended to facilitate quicker transactions and offer a solution to the Bitcoin Network's rising transaction fees and slow transaction processing times.
-The difference between Layer 1 and Layer 2 protocol is explained in more detail below under the heading

-"Business of the Company - Market".
+The Lightning Network is a Layer 2 protocol, sitting above Layer 1 (the Bitcoin layer), intended to facilitate quicker transactions and offer a solution to the Bitcoin Network's rising transaction fees and slow transaction processing times.
+The difference between Layer 1 and Layer 2 protocol is explained in more detail below under the heading "Business of the Company - Market".
 The Lightning Network potentially solves Bitcoin's scalability problem, increasing the viability of Bitcoin's mass adoption and use as a medium of daily exchange.
 The Lightning Network is made up of a network of micropayment channels built on top of the Bitcoin Network and is capable of millions to billions of transactions per second across the network.
 The Lightning Network makes attaching payment per action/click possible without the use of custodians.

-The Company, using its in-house team, is developing a Lightning Network SaaS platform that enables the set-up payment channels as a service.
-The Company's Lightning Network SaaS platform is at an advanced level of development, with beta testing of the noncustodial version of the platform set to commence at the start of the third quarter of 2022.
-Beta testing will include compliant onboarding, user account set-up, node creation and user management.
+The Company, using its in-house team, has developed a Lightning Network SaaS platform that enables the set-up of payment channels as a service.
+The Company's Lightning Network SaaS platform includes a custodial version used in house and a noncustodial version of the platform.
+Features on the platform include compliant onboarding, user account set-up, node creation and user management.
 In addition, wallet and application integrations and Application Programming Interfaces ("API") have been activated and are being tested.
 An API is a software intermediary that allows two applications to communicate with each other.
-Channel management, routing and monitoring application have been incorporated.
+Channel management, routing and monitoring applications have been incorporated.
 The API roll-out will not include offering services to end-user entities or individuals.
-Commercial launch of the noncustodial version of the platform is expected to occur early third quarter of 2022 at a further estimated cost of \$100,000.